This is one of the tips for starting a home cleaning business I bet you didn’t expect to read (because most people don’t talk about it!):

 Baby Steps to Take

 If you are starting your business on a shoestring, you can easily start getting cleaning jobs as an independent cleaner.
 Many start by using the customer’s cleaning products and equipment.
+If you’re just getting started, read my post about how to start cleaning houses for money.
 But how do you increase your income when you’re doing all the cleaning?
 You can only clean so many homes in a week.

 This is when you start transitioning into a real business owner by reinvesting some of your profits back into your business by purchasing your own products and equipment.
 You can clean more efficiently when you rely on the same products for each home that you clean.